 Allow me to provide an example for analyzing four potential table configurations: without partitioning, with row partitioning, with column partitioning, and with both row and column partitioning.

 CREATE SET TABLE THE_TABLE (COL_A INTEGER, COL_B INTEGER, COL_C INTEGER, COL_D INTEGER, COL_E INTEGER, COL_F INTEGER);

 SELECT SUM(COL_A) FROM mytable WHERE COL_C IN (2,3,4);

-In our example, row partitioning will be applied to column COL_C, and we assume column containers are available at least for the columns COL_A and COL_C:
+Row partitioning will be implemented on the column COL_C, assuming that column containers are available for COL_A and COL_C.